avirshup/DockerMake/README.md

     [Dockerfile commands go here]
 ```

-To to define images that use additional steps on top of this first one, list that image in the `requires` field:
+Use the `requires` field to define additional steps that extend the first one:

 ```yaml
 FIRST_STEP_NAME: